starrymedia/upticknetworkdocs/mainnet/join.md

 # Joining a Mainnet

-This document outlines the steps to join an existing mainnet {synopsis}
+This document outlines the steps to join an existing mainnet

 ## Pick a Testnet